 Reunification of Missing Children Project: Two of the Department's children's mental health providers, Didi Hirsch Mental Health Center and The H.E.L.P.
-Group, provide crisis-oriented consultation. assessment and treatment immediately following the recoverv of a child who has been abducted, often by a non-custodial parent.
+Group, provide crisis-oriented consultation. assessment and treatment immediately following the recovery of a child who has been abducted, often by a non-custodial parent.
 The program's goal is to assist in the process of reunification with the left-behind parent(s), to help determine appropriate placement and to address any related trauma.
 The two mental health treatment programs are part of a larger task force which is chaired by Find The Children and the Inter-Agency Council on Child Abuse and Neglect (ICAN).
 Task force members include LAPD, LASD, FBI, US Secret Service, Mexican Consulate, DCFS, County Counsel, and the DA's Office.
 During

 FY 97-98, there were 11 cases opened at Didi Hirsch and 16 at the H.E.L.P.
 Group.
 For both sites, the average age of the children was 8.5 years.
 Fifty five percent were male and forty five percent female.
-The ethnic groups of these clients were: 33.3% Mexican-Hispanic, 22% Filipino, 18.5% African-American, 14.8% Other White/Caucasian, 7.4% Hawaiian and 3.7% Samoan.

-Hospital Diversion Crisis Program: The Department established hospital diversion crisis intervention teams in Service Planning Areas Two, Four, Five, Six and Eight.
+Hospital Diversion Crisis Program: The Department established hospital diversion crisis intervention teams in Service Planning Areas(SPA) Two, Four, Five, Six and Eight.
 The teams assist children to remain at home and/or their local communities in the least restrictive levels of care.
 The DMH and DCFS are collaborating to provide this service.
 The priority target populations for diversion are children in group home placement.
 Later, the CSOC will provide services through contract providers in the remaining Service Areas.